druvdub/Board-it/README.md

 To deploy the application on heroku, the MySQL database has been migrated to PostgreSQL

+## :question: Usage
+- On navigating to the webapp, it directs you to the login page.
+- If you are a *New User*, navigate to the Signup Page to by clicking the `New User?` link
+- For first time login, create lists by clicking on the <kbd>Add Lists</kbd> button

 ## :rocket: Features

 - [x] Login/Signup system